 Everyone is looking for an advantage.
 Some athletes are willing to experiment with drugs, supplements, diets and esoteric training to get an edge.
 What if I told you that the gains achieved for athletes by sleeping more were equal to the gains of many performance-enhancing drugs?
 Would you believe me?
 Well you should.

 There are a couple of types of sleep deprivation: Short-term lack of sleep has different effects than long-term lack of sleep but combined their effects are significant.
 Lack of sleep, both short and long term, will effect the cognitive ability to think and learn, mood and motor abilities.
 The effects will compound when trying to recover from hard physical activities like wrestling; there is no better recovery than a lot of sleep.
 Sleep deficiency has detrimental effects on all sports performance, but certain types of athletes see a particularly marked drop in performance if they skimp on sleep.
 Sports requiring quick reaction times and reflexes see big drop offs in performance when the participants needs more sleep.
 If you see your wrestler seeming sluggish and slow, it’s probably easier to solve than you think: sleep.
+One night of sleep loss results results in slowed metabolism.
+That mean lowered night time wight loss.

 - Taking naps between rounds can help with energy and mental recovery.